Omni Family Health

 • For Washington, D.C.
 Residents.
 You can obtain information about avoiding identity theft from the Office of the Attorney General for the District of Columbia at: Office of the Attorney General for the District of Columbia, 400 6th Street NW, Washington, D.C.
 20001, (202)-727-3400, www.oag.dc.gov.
 You have the right to request a security freeze (without any charge) as described above.

 If individuals have additional questions, they are encouraged to please contact the dedicated, toll-free number set up for this incident at 855-507-8493, Monday through Friday from 6:00 a.m. to 6:00 p.m.
 Pacific Time, excluding major U.S. holidays, to enroll in credit monitoring services.
+Safeguarding the information maintained by Omni Family Health remains a top priority and we sincerely regret any inconvenience or concern this event may cause you.

 Translate »